FrankGalligan/video_source_tag/README.md

 Node module for outputting source tags with correct RFC 6381 parameters.

-When using the bowser to play media files in the <video> tag, you can give the broweser more informaiton to help it understand if it will know how to play the media file beforehand.
+When using the browser to play media files in the <video> tag, you can give the browser more information to help it understand if it will know how to play the media file beforehand.
 This information is conveyed using a [MIME type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types) and a [codecs